iamnaymur/TrainingSession_milestioneOne/README.md

 CSS box model - We can think of a rectangular box around every HTML element when we create one.
 This model is used to describe the height and width of the rectangular box.
 However, there are only 4 elements that describe the box model properly and they are Content, Padding, Border, Margin.

+Flex and grid - Flex is one dimensional and it can only help you arrange items in a single row or a column.
+On the other hand grid system is two dimensional and you can imagine it like a table and grid is the most used system for styling complex design and layouts.

+Media query - While making a webpage, it is always a big concern to make the webpage responsive for all the device sizes.
+This is where media query comes in and helps us to make the website responsive for the other devices and make a good user experience overall.